symfony/symfony-docs/form/form_customization.rst

 .. caution::

-   If you're rendering each field manually, make sure you don't forget the ``_token`` field that is automatically added for CSRF protection.
+   If you are rendering each field manually, make sure you don't forget the ``_token`` field that is automatically added for CSRF protection.

-   You can also use ``{{ form_rest(form) }}`` (recommended) to render any fields that aren't rendered manually.
-See
-   :ref:`the form_rest() documentation <reference-forms-twig-rest>` below for
+   You can also use ``{{ form_rest(form) }}`` (recommended) to render any fields that are not rendered manually.
+See :ref:`the form_rest() documentation <reference-forms-twig-rest>` below for more information.
-   more information.